renspringlea/ryba.ren/_posts/2026-05-24-cosmic-joke.md

 Under this view, depression is not a symptom of a mood disorder, like major depressive disorder.
 Rather, depression arises from caring very much, having so much love to give, in a world built for neither care nor love.

 And to be honest, I find this highly liberating.
 I am guaranteed to fail at most of the things I care most about.
 When I die, whether that is sooner or later, the world will keep on spinning, the universe will continue to expand, political systems will remain imperfect, animals will continue to suffer, people will continue to discriminate.
 In this realization, I feel a freedom.
+One can "be an observer", as my tattoo artist likes to say, because one can only ever observe (as opposed to influence) 99.9999% of reality.

 > It seems to me that reality itself has a screw loose somewhere.
 That's why I try to keep at least myself in line as much as possible.